Greg Fleming (businessman)

 Gregory James Fleming (born February 27, 1963) is an American business executive and investment banker.
 Currently, the CEO of Rockefeller Capital Management, Fleming is also a lecturer at Yale Law School in ethics and financial markets.
 He previously served as president and chief operating officer at Merrill Lynch, where he led several major mergers and acquisitions deals in the 2000s, including the $50 billion sale of Merrill Lynch to Bank of America.
-In 2010 he became president of Morgan Stanley Investment Management, then became president of Morgan Stanley Smith Barney in 2011.
+In 2010, he became president of Morgan Stanley Investment Management, then became president of Morgan Stanley Smith Barney in 2011.
 He was named the founding president and CEO of Rockefeller Capital in 2017, and is a member of the trustee advisory board at Millennium Management, LLC, and of the board of directors of BlackRock.

 Early life and education

 Born on 27 February 1963, Fleming grew up in Hopewell Junction, New York; both of his parents were school teachers.
-In 1985 earned a Bachelor of Arts degree from Colgate University in economics, summa cum laude.
-He received a J.D. from Yale Law School in 1988.
+In 1985, he earned a Bachelor of Arts degree from Colgate University in economics, summa cum laude.
+He received a J.D. from Yale Law School, in 1988.